how to become a photography pro: our ten best tips

 Holding your camera straight makes your shots look more professional.
 In almost all cases your photos will look more pleasing if you do not tilt your camera up or down (angling the camera towards the floor or ceiling).
 Instead of tilting, hold it plumb and move the entire camera up or down.
 A tripod can assist with this as well.

 We never recommend turning the camera at a total angle.
-All this shows off is the fact that you are a) not a real photographer b) you are young and/or c) you are not attempting to take a serious picture.
+All this shows off is the fact that you are probably not a real photographer or that you are not attempting to take a serious picture.
 Basically you are saying to the world “don’t take me too seriously.”
-If you are not trying to be a leader in your field and you don’t want to be hired as a professional photographer, then you are free to angle your photos.
+Of course there are exceptions to these rules, for example when trying to capture the top of a table setting, but this is something to keep in mind.

 Photography Tip #4: Take Lots of Photos